 As your career progresses, you may also be responsible for managing and supervising other staff in your department.
 At senior level, this could include taking on the role of head of department.
 You may also have responsibility for curriculum development and engagement activities.

 - Salaries for higher education (HE) lecturers typically range from around £33,797 to £49,553, depending on the university and your experience.

 - At senior lecturer level, you'll typically earn between £39,152 and £59,135, depending on the university and your experience.

-- Salaries at professorial level can range from around £54,637 up to in excess of £107,244, depending on your level experience and managerial responsibility.
+- Salaries at professorial level can reach in excess of £100,000, depending on your level of experience and managerial responsibility.

-There's a nationally agreed single-pay spine in place for higher education roles in most institutions in the UK.
+There's a nationally agreed single pay spine in place for higher education roles in most institutions in the UK.
 There are separate pay scales for FE lecturing roles in England, Wales and Northern Ireland.
 See the University and College Union (UCU) website for the latest information on salary scales.

 Income figures are intended as a guide only.

-Working hours are 35 hours per week.
-However, you may need to work extra hours in order to fit in time for lectures, tutorials, your own research, marking, outreach work, open days, students' supervision and administrative tasks.
+Although working hours are 35 hours per week, you're likely to work longer hours, including evenings and weekends, to fit in time for lectures and lecture preparation, tutorials, your own research, marking, outreach work, open days, students' supervision and administrative tasks.
 Some lectures and seminars take place in the evening.

 Part-time contracts are available for lecturers.
 It's also possible to take a career break, but you'll need to maintain an active research profile.
 Some lecturers take a sabbatical (usually up to one academic year) to concentrate on their research activities in greater depth.

 What to expect

 - You'll typically split your time between teaching contact, administrative tasks and your own research activities.
-The amount of time devoted to each activity varies between institutions and specialties, and in some roles you may only be required to teach, while in others you will undertake varying amounts of both teaching and research.
+The amount of time devoted to each activity varies between institutions and specialties, and in some roles you may only be required to teach, while in others you'll undertake varying amounts of both teaching and research.

 - Depending on your subject area, you may work in lecture theatres, classrooms, studios, laboratories, hospital wards or outdoors (if your activities include field work).